Lexus RZ SUV review

 Range, charging & running costs

-For now, there’s only one version of RZ being offered, and it makes do with a relatively small 64kWh battery.
-As a comparison, the BMW iX3 has an 80kWh (74kWh usable) pack, while the Audi Q4-etron has up to 77kWh, which pays dividends in a relatively large and heavy SUV.
-On a single charge, the RZ can manage up to 271 miles between charges, compared with up to 317 miles for the Audi.
+Both the RZ 450e and 300e use a relatively small 68kWh battery pack.
+As a comparison, the Polestar 4 has a 94kWh pack, while the Audi Q4-etron has up to 77kWh, which pays dividends in a relatively large and heavy SUV.
+On a single charge, the RZ 300e can manage up to 297 miles, compared with up to 385 miles for the Polestar and 342 miles for the Audi.
+The Peugeot E-3008 is more affordable than the Lexus but can manage up to 435 miles thanks to its large 98kWh battery – that’s a whole 138 miles more.

-At least charging is quite impressive for the Lexus, thanks to a maximum of 150kW DC at public chargers, resulting in a 10 to 80% top-up in around half an hour – the Q4 e-tron tops out at 135kW.
+At least charging is quite impressive for the Lexus, thanks to a maximum of 150kW DC at public chargers, resulting in a 10 to 80% top-up in around half an hour.
 Anyone lucky enough to have a three-phase home (or business) supply can also benefit from 11kW AC charging, thanks to the standard on-board charger.
 Most home wallboxes are limited to around 7kW, however, so this won’t be a major advantage for the majority of RZ buyers.

 Like every EV, the RZ will benefit from free VED (road tax) until 2025, when charges are implemented by the government.
 Business drivers will also see big benefits from choosing the RZ over a similar hybrid, petrol or diesel SUV, thanks to its low Benefit-in-Kind (BiK) band.